 Currently, four states in the country- Alaska, Hawaii, Maine, and Vermont- have complete bans on billboards.
 These bans were put in place to preserve nature throughout the states, and Michigan would do well to follow in their footsteps.

-Already, cities and communities throughout Michigan have placed their own restrictions on building new billboards or capping the number of billboards along highways.
-Grand Rapids itself has a plan in place to reduce the number of billboards overall in exchange for digital billboards being put up.
+Already, cities and communities throughout Michigan have imposed their own restrictions on new billboard construction or capped the number of billboards along highways.
+Grand Rapids itself has a plan to reduce the number of billboards overall in exchange for digital billboards.

 digital billboard, currently turned off